caprenter/shelvoke-drewry/README.md

 Contributions are welcome.

-Make a ticket,and or fork the project and submit a pull request
+Make a ticket,and or fork the project and submit a pull request please.

 ## Authors and acknowledgment